jackyyang09/Simple-Unity-Audio-Manager/README.md

 Perfect for game jams, prototypes and if you just want to get started on a project quickly

 # Features
+- Easily and intuitively add and play sounds and music!
+- Control master volume, sound volume and music volume seperately and easily!
+- Fade music in and out!

+## Audio Feedback on

+- Collision
+- Trigger intersection
+- Particle emit and death

 # How to Use

-Download the latest package from: https://github.com/jackyyang09/Simple-Unity-Audio-Manager/releases
+Download the latest package [here](https://github.com/jackyyang09/Simple-Unity-Audio-Manager/releases)

 Import the package into your Unity project